top of page

 Do you guarantee that I get licensed?

 It depends.
-If you were a police officer within the last 5 years, you may skip the training requirement for initial or renewal licensing.
+If you were a police officer within the last 3 years, you may skip the training requirement for initial or renewal training.
+However, licensing is still required.
 Military service is not exempt.
 Security officers and special police officers from other states are not exempt.

 Are you really certified to provide these classes?